-Before investing in a VIX ETF, make sure you have a sound investing plan.
+Before investing, make sure you have a sound investing plan.
 Follow these steps to build that plan:

 - Do your research.
-Study the top VIX ETFs, which we reviewed earlier.
-Compare each one to your own specific investing goals before deciding which VIX ETF to choose.
+Study the top ETFs, which we reviewed earlier.
+Compare each one to your own specific investing goals before deciding which one to choose.

 - Set a budget.
-Setting a budget ensures that you have plenty of money left over for future trades, even if your first attempt at buying a VIX ETF goes wrong.
+Setting a budget ensures that you have plenty of money left over for future trades, even if your first attempt at buying one goes wrong.
 Most importantly, you should never invest more than you can afford to lose.

 - Select the right platform.
 Choose an online broker based on the size of its transaction fees, ease of use, track record, and strength of reputation.
 We have comprehensively reviewed all your best options to help you make the best decision.